delphython/quiz-bot/README.md

 ```
 Use Ctrl+C to interrupt the script.

-For save questions and answers to Redis database run python script:
+To save questions and answers to Redis database run python script:
 ```sh
 python save_quiz_to_db.py path_to_file
 ```